 - Community support: A community commitment is made to creating healthy youth and family development.

 Private Schools are funded by student tuition and donations.
-Charter schools can receive federal funding and can additionally receive funding from investors and charter school boards.
-Both options provide a little more freedom and autonomy than a traditional public school but often require much more involvement from students and their families.
+Charter schools can receive federal funding and funding from investors and charter school boards.
+Both options provide more freedom and autonomy than a traditional public school.
+Still, they often require much more involvement from students and their families.

 Virtual learning can be incorporated into any school option at this point.
 We witnessed this implementation during the pandemic, and many traditional students are still attending virtual school this year.

 Success is the common goal for all parties involved.
-School leaders, teachers, parents, community members, and students all desire progress and positive outcomes.
+School leaders, teachers, parents, community members, and students desire to progress and have positive outcomes.
 Your success will be inevitable if you rally with them and personalize your resources to match their goals.